exfidabona/atlaschain/README.md

   * __Add Customizable incentive__ - The Quorum project removed ether gas and incentives from transactions and block creation.
 We want to allow the optional install of a smart contract based liquid token that can replace it.

-## Read The Whitepaper

-[P2P_Marketplace_Project.pdf](https://github.com/exfidabona/p2p-marketplace-docs/blob/master/P2P_Marketplace_Project_Whitepaper_v0.2.pdf.

 ## Contributing

-Thank you for your interest in contributing to The P2P Marketplace Project!
+Thank you for your interest in contributing to AtlasChain!

 This project is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
 If you have any questions about the contribution process, please feel free to send an email to [research@coen.io](mailto:research@coen.io).